How To Edit And Delete WordPress Posts – Part 1

-This tutorial shows you how to edit and delete single and multiple posts.
-It also explains to use the built-in features of the WordPress Table of Posts to perform individual and multiple post edits and deletions and provides additional tips to help you save time working with WordPress.
+In this tutorial, you will learn how to edit and delete single and multiple posts in WordPress and how to use the WordPress Table of Posts to perform bulk post edits and deletions.

-- How To Delete Bulk Posts In WordPress
+- How To Delete Single Posts In WordPress

 - Editing And Deleting Posts In WordPress – Additional Tips And Information